kaltura/kaltura-player-js/docs/api.md

 ## isPictureInPictureSupported

-Is in picture in picture supported.
+Is in picture in picture mode supported.

 ### Examples